ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avax-chat-dapp/README.md

 cd ./src/components
 ```

-Now let's create the component having the navbar of our dApp.
+Now let's create the component having the navbar of our dapp.
 Create a new file
 called `NavBar.jsx` and paste the following code :

 ```javascript